pasqualerossi/NetPractice/README.md

 - [Level 10](https://github.com/pasqualerossi/NetPractice/tree/main/Last%20Level%20-%2010th%20Level)

 # NetPractice Information
-If you want to know more into depth about this NetPractice Project including **IP Addresses, Subnet Masks, Switches and Routers**, click on this link - https://github.com/ImOphen/netpractice
+If you want to know more into depth about this NetPractice Project including:
+- IP Addresses
+- Subnet Masks
+- Switches
+- Routers

+Click on this link - https://github.com/ImOphen/netpractice